cyhsuTN/psF1/README.md

 ### Hypothesis testing

-A two-sided test is used to detect whether the F1 score of the new classifier differs from a target F1 score defined by pp=9/11 and ps=0.75.
+A two-sided test is used to detect whether the F1 score of the new classifier differs from a target F1 score defined by pp=9/11 (precision, also PPV) and ps=0.75 (sensitivity, also recall).

 ``` r
 testFbOne(d=10, b=1, N=58, s=12,